SkyCyberCode/Java-Web-Development/README.md

 # Java-Master-Course
 This repository is dedicated to mastering Java from fundamentals to advanced frameworks and integrations.
 I'm building a solid foundation in Java SE, Web, Spring, Security, and AI integrations — with a strong focus on writing clean, secure, and scalable software.
+I aim to share the projects I build and document my learning journey along the way.
 ---

 > **Note:** The following checklist represents the full learning roadmap.